FugLong/FugCraft-Server/client-resources/MODRINTH_DESCRIPTION.md

 **FugCraft** is a carefully curated **Vanilla+** modpack designed for multiplayer.
 This modpack enhances your Minecraft experience with performance optimizations, visual improvements, quality-of-life features, and unique gameplay mechanics — all while staying true to the vanilla feel.

-Whether you're building massive structures with **Distant Horizons**, chatting with friends via **proximity voice chat**, or transforming into mobs with **ReMorphed**, FugCraft offers an enhanced Minecraft experience without straying too far from vanilla gameplay.
+Whether you're building massive structures with **Distant Horizons**, chatting with friends via **proximity voice chat**, or transforming into mobs you've unlocked with **ReMorphed**, FugCraft offers an enhanced Minecraft experience without straying too far from vanilla gameplay.

 > **🖥️ Want to host your own server?** The complete open-source server setup is available on [GitHub](https://github.com/FugLong/FugCraft-Server) - pre-configured and ready to deploy locally or remotely!